Tigers vs. Rangers Player Props Betting Odds

-Riley Greene and Marcus Semien are two of the top players with prop bets available when the Detroit Tigers and the Texas Rangers play at Comerica Park on Monday (first pitch at 1:10 PM ET).
+Marcus Semien and Riley Greene are two of the players with prop bets for the taking when the Texas Rangers and the Detroit Tigers meet at Comerica Park on Tuesday (at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!